PillowFishSticks/MP3-FeedMe/README.md

 ### Visitor Goals

-The target audience for The Bookshelf are:
+The target audience for FeedMe are:
-- People who enjoy reading.
+- People who enjoy cooking.
-- People who are interested in joining an online book club.
+- People who are interested in joining an online recipe website.
-- People who want to share good books they read.
+- People who want to share good recipes they make.
-- People looking for book recommendations.
+- People looking for recipe recommendations.
-- People looking for detailed book reviews for book recommendations.
+- People looking for a website to store their recipes.

 User goals are:
-- To join an online book club.
+- To join an online recipe website.
-- Find new reading material via the book club.
+- Find new recipes via the FeedMe website.
-- Share books that I have enjoyed with other book club members.
+- Share recipes that I have enjoyed with other FeedMe members.
-- Share reviews about the books I have read.
-- To be able to add, edit, and delete books on the website.
+- To be able to add, edit, and delete my recipes on the website.
-- Be able to navigate the website easily and view detailed information on books.
+- Be able to navigate the website easily and view the recipe in detail.

-### The Bookshelf’s Goals
+### FeedMe's Goals

-The goals of The Bookshelf are:
+The goals of FeedMe are:
-- Provide a platform where users can find book recommendations via the book club and its members.
+- Provide a platform where users can find recipe recommendations via the FeedMe website and its members.
-- For book club members to be able to add, edit, and delete books that they would like to share.
+- For FeedMe members to be able to add, edit, and delete recipes that they would like to share.
-- Provide a platform for book club members to share reviews about the books they would like to add.
+- Provide a platform for FeedMe members to share recipes they would like to add.
-- For book club members to be able to view books in detail, including a purchase link.
+- For FeedMe members to be able to view recipes in detail.

 ## User Stories

-As a visitor to The Bookshelf website I expect/want/need:
+As a visitor to the FeedMe website I expect/want/need:

 1. To be able to easily find the information I am looking for, the layout needs to make sense so that I am not put off.